Elehuris Montero Preview, Player Props: Rockies vs. Twins

-Elehuris Montero -- 3-for-4 with a double, a home run and two RBI in his last game -- will be in action for the Colorado Rockies versus the Minnesota Twins, with Joe Ryan on the hill, on September 29 at 8:10 PM ET.
+The Colorado Rockies, including Elehuris Montero and his .512 slugging percentage over his past 10 games, battle starter Emilio Pagan and the Minnesota Twins at Coors Field, Saturday at 8:10 PM ET.

-In his previous game, he racked up two extra-base hits (3-for-4 with a double, a home run and two RBI) against the Dodgers.
+In his most recent game, he hit a home run while going 1-for-5 against the Twins.

 Sportsbook Promo Codes